tensorflow/docs/site/en/api_docs/python/tf/image/non_max_suppression_padded.md

 <tr class="alt">
 <td colspan="2">
 idx: a tensor with a shape of [..., num_boxes] representing the indices selected by non-max suppression.
-The leadign dimensions are the batch dimensions of the input boxes.
-All numbers are are within [0, num_boxes).
+The leading dimensions are the batch dimensions of the input boxes.
+All numbers are within [0, num_boxes).
 For each image (i.e., idx[i]), only the first num_valid[i] indices (i.e., idx[i][:num_valid[i]]) are valid.
 num_valid: a tensor of rank 0 or higher with a shape of [...]